Company formation : the extractable overview

 - Registering with Trade Registry Office: Finally, you’ll need to register your company with the trade registry office (ticaret sicil müdürlüğü) in the province where your company will operate.
 This step formalizes your company’s legal existence.

-Legal Requirements and Documentation for Company Registration in Turkey
+Legal Requirements and Documentation for Company Registration

 - Identification Documents: Shareholders and directors must provide identification documents, such as passports or identity cards, to verify their identities.